BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

 File formats to export.
 For example: PDF, DWG, DXF.
 You can select multiple formats.

+The supported file formats are:

+- PDF
+- STEP
+- IGES
+- STL
+- ePRT
+- eASM
+- X_T
+- U3D
+- HTML (Requires eDrawings Professional to be installed)
+- DXF
+- DWG

 ---

 ## Export document and its references to file formats individually

 When enabled, this exports the document and its referenced documents individually to the selected output folder.
 This does not affect merging and archiving when it is off.

+---

+## Server Synced Activity Logs

+Stored a copy of your logs on Blue Byte Systems server for technical support.
+Logs are handled as per our privacy policy.

 ---